Investigations and Reviews

 RIT and OCE care about YOU.

-If you’re seeking support, counseling, or advocacy, you can find a comprehensive list of both on-campus (RIT) and off-campus community resources on the OCE Support Services webpage.
-These resources are available to assist you during challenging times.
+Individuals seeking support, counseling, or advocacy services may access a comprehensive list of both on-campus and off-campus community resources found on the OCE Support Services webpage.
+These resources are available to provide assistance during challenging circumstances.